DanielSachs/sdk/form2/README.md

 Provides form generation, manipulation, _POST handling and validation.

-All the form related files are documented, but here is a short taste of what the form class can do.
+All the form related files are documented, but here is a small taste of what the form class can do.

 ## Examples